NotRequiem/screenshare-tool/README.md

 > 9. Checks if a drive was recently formatted or replaced (common anti-forensic bypass method) by using physical or virtual disks.

-> 10. Detects file replaces.
+> 10. Detects file replaces in all NTFS drives, does not matter the extension of the file.

 > 11. Detects file modifications on files with special characters (any non-ascii character).